Legsinton/Portfolio/Masoking/README.md

 ## Short Game Description

+You play as Masoking.
+A excentric masocist king who loves pain and plessure.
+He is ordering his jesters to cause him as much pain as possible, however the jesters don't really want to but does as he commands.
+So the goal is to take as much damage as possible by the projectiles that are thrown by the jesters, but beware of your heatmeter if it goes low there is a chance that the king will become unsatisfied!

 ## My Roles in the project

-During the project I've designed the puzzles and how they should be structured and with the help off my coworkers to make them feel as good to control as possible.
-I also did all the music and sound effects and created a script to use them in a 3D enviorment.
-I was also in charge of creating how to use the menu and title screen.
-And also co created, movement and how to interact with everything.
+During my time in the project I've helped with the movement, some off the jesters you encounter and also designed the music and soundeffects.
+I have implemented a system to play sound effects and music, and I have also helped with the functionality off the menu.

  <details>
   <summary>Details</summary>